percona/postgres/contrib/pg_tde/documentation/docs/command-line-tools/pg-tde-archive-decrypt.md

     For more information on the encryption architecture and key hierarchy, see [Architecture](../architecture/architcture.md).

-This tool is often use in conjunction with [pg_tde_restore_encrypt](./pg-tde-restore-encrypt.md) to support WAL archive.
+This tool is often used in conjunction with [pg_tde_restore_encrypt](./pg-tde-restore-encrypt.md) to support WAL archive.

 ## How it works